 - The actor was not known to the alleged victim

 - The person has been previously convicted of a violent sexual assault

-Aggravated sexual assault of a minor in Connecticut is a Class A felony.
+As a local defense attorney could explain, aggravated sexual assault of a minor in Connecticut is a Class A felony.
 Any person found guilty of it is sentenced to prison with a mandatory minimum jail sentence of 25 years.
 A mandatory minimum jail sentence means that the judge cannot sentence a defendant to anything less than 25 years, despite any mitigating circumstances.